MicrosoftDocs/azure-devops-docs/docs/pipelines/test/test-impact-analysis.md

 At present, TIA is supported for:

-* TFS 2017 Update 1 onwards, and VSTS
+* TFS 2017 Update 1 onwards, and Azure Pipelines
 * Version 2.* of the [Visual Studio Test](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/VsTestV2/README.md) task in the build pipeline
 * Build vNext, with multiple VSTest Tasks
 * VS2015 Update 3 onwards on the build agent